HKBULIB/TVWeek_API/README.md

  The API returns the following output (by issues):
  - issue number
  - published date
- - URL of cover page thumbnail image
+ - URL of cover page thumbnail image (345 x 500 px)
  - list of keywords indexed from the contents
  - URL to digitized version on HKBU Library web server